-- 2. Place the stop switch in the "OFF" position. - Remove accumulation of grease, oil, dirt and debris from exterior of unit. - 4.
-Perform all periodic lubrication and services that are required. - 5.
-Tighten all the screws and nuts. - Drain fuel tank completely.
-Press purge bulb six to seven times to remove remaining fuel from carburetor then drain the tank again.
+- 4. Perform all periodic lubrication and services that are required. - 5.
+Tighten all the screws and nuts. - 6.
+Drain fuel tank completely.
+Press purge bulb 6-7 times to remove remaining fuel from carburetor then drain the tank again.
 Close choke, start and run the engine until it stops due to lack of fuel. - Allow engine to cool.
 Remove the spark plug lead from the spark plug.
 Remove the spark plug.
-Pour 7 cc (0.25 oz.) of fresh, clean, two-stroke engine oil into the cylinder through the spark plug hole. - 8.
-Pull the recoil starter handle two to three times to distribute the oil inside the engine. - Observe the piston location through the spark plug hole.
+Pour 7 cc (0.25 oz.) of fresh, clean, two-stroke engine oil into the cylinder through the spark plug hole. - Pull the recoil starter handle 2-3 times to distribute the oil inside the 8. engine. - 9.
+Observe the piston location through the spark plug hole.
 Pull the recoil handle slowly until the piston reaches the top of its travel and leave it there. - 10.
 Install the spark plug.
 Connect the spark plug lead to the spark plug.